 Suddenly a cold hand touched Pauls shoulder and he woke up with a scream.
 He looked around him.
 He was sitting in his bed.
 Next to him Tom was sleeping like a baby.
-That was not the first time Paul had a nightmare, but this nightmare was differently, it felt so real.
+That was not the first time Paul had a nightmare, but this nightmare was different, it felt so real.
 Tom and Paul went downstairs to eat breakfast and there they already saw granny sitting in her chair.
 “Good morning boys” she said with a deep voice which gave Paul goosebumps.
 Two big bowls with cereal were standing on the table.
 Tom and Paul started to eat.
 “Near our house a fun park opened, maybe we could visit it in the afternoon if you like to?” she said with her normal voice again.
 Tom became excited but Paul had a strange feeling.
 “Why would a fun park open in literally nowhere?”
 He thought.

 Paul was changing his clothes in his room.
-He could hear granny’s voice “We have to hurry up, before the weather is changing”.
+He could hear granny’s voice “We have to hurry up, before the weather changes”.
 Paul looked out of his window and was surprised, he could see a big grey cloud far off in the distance.
 He grabbed his pullover and went downstairs.
 Tom and Granny already waited for him.

-The walked for around one hour but it felt like three.
+They walked for around one hour but it felt like three.
 It was already dark and you could see the moon.
 You could hear owls hooting and you could feel the wind all over your body.
-Paul had a very strange felling, but he moved on.
-After a while they could make out a ferries wheel in the darkness.
+Paul had a very strange feeling, but he moved on.
+After a while they could make out a ferris wheel in the darkness.
 “Welcome to the nowhere fun park” was written on a big sign.
 A big strange looking man was standing in front of the entrance.
 “Come on guys, keep moving”, Granny said as she was walking to the strange looking man to buy some tickets.
 “Welcome to the nowhere fun park” he said like a robot.

 They could see a big wall all around the fun park so there was only one way out.
-They were on the way to the ferries wheel when everything suddenly changed.
+They were on the way to the ferris wheel when everything suddenly changed.
 Clouds were covering the moon, so it became darker and darker.
 The animals were stopping howling and hooting.
 And Paul could hear the strange sound again which he heard in his nightmare with Granny.
 “Run” he said to his brother.
 Paul did not know why, but he knew what was going to happen.

-If Paul would have been a second slower, Granny’s hand would have crushed his face into thousand pieces.
+If Paul had been a second slower, Granny’s hand would have crushed his face into thousand pieces.
 But it wasn’t Granny’s hand anymore, it was the hand of a big monster.
 Paul could not believe what he saw.
 In front of him was a big monster with Granny’s face.
-The two siblings jumped into the ferries wheel.
+The two siblings jumped into the ferris wheel.
 In the same moment a strong wind blowed over their faces and the wheel began to move.

 Paul looked at his brother Tom.
 He was shaking with fear and his face was white like a ghost.
 Paul’s heart was beating fast, he had death fear.
 Paul knew that the only way they could survive was to run away.
-He looked down the ferries wheel and there he saw the granny monster.
+He looked down the ferris wheel and there he saw the granny monster.
 It looked directly into his eyes and he got goosebumps.
-“Wheen the wheel arrives at thehe bototom, we have to jumpp out” he said with a trembling voice.
-A sudden before the wheel arrived the bottom the siblings jumped out and ran away.
+“Wh..when the wheel arrives at thehe bototom, we have to jumpp out” he said with a trembling voice.
+A moment before the wheel arrived the bottom the siblings jumped out and ran away.